-- ALL vacancies must be advertised internally across the Foundation, where possible, for a minimum of five working days for all existing employees to see.
-The vacancy may also be advertised externally, the type of role determining where the advert is placed. - ALL jobs will be advertised on the Foundation's Recruitment Website, with links from the School's website, and via other media where appropriate as agreed in consultation between HR and the Headteacher.
+4.2.1 ALL vacancies must be advertised internally across the whole organisation, including The Kingsley School, where possible, for a minimum of five working days for all existing employees to see.
+The vacancy may also be advertised externally, the type of role determining where the advert is placed.

+- 4.2.2 ALL jobs will be advertised on the Foundation's Recruitment Website, with links from the respective school's website, and via other media where appropriate as agreed in consultation between HR and the Head.
 The agreed media will be noted on the Authorisation to Recruit form.
-Available media include (but are not limited to): - Specialist websites (e.g., TES) - Job boards - Universal Jobmatch (Direct Gov) - Linked-In - Social Media e.g., Facebook - Local or National newspapers - Exceptions to open advertising may be applicable where there is a requirement for the School/Foundation to consider re-deployment for reasons of health, capability or redundancy.
+Available media include (but are not limited to): - Specialist websites (e.g., TES) - Job boards - Universal Jobmatch (Direct Gov) - Linked-In - Social Media e.g., Facebook - Local or National newspapers - 4.2.3 Exceptions to open advertising may be applicable where there is a requirement for the Foundation to consider re-deployment for reasons of health, capability or redundancy.
 For example, certain posts may be 'ring-fenced' for employees 'at risk' of redundancy to allow them to apply ahead of internal or external advertising.
-HR will liaise with recruiting Heads to advise them when this requirement arises within the Foundation. - If the vacant post has previously been advertised within the last six months and becomes vacant again, the interview panel may wish to re-visit the previous applicants before re-advertising.
-Informed consent will be sought from previous applicants to ensure they are in agreement for their data to be used again, or if consent is withheld, it will be confidentially destroyed. - ALL adverts are to be placed and arranged through the HR team only.
+HR will liaise with recruiting Heads to advise them when this requirement arises within the Foundation. - 4.2.4 If the vacant post has previously been advertised within the last six months and becomes vacant again, the interview panel may wish to re-visit the previous applicants before re-advertising.
+Informed consent will be sought from previous applicants to ensure they are in agreement for their data to be used again, or if consent is withheld, it will be confidentially destroyed. - 4.2.5 ALL adverts are to be placed and arranged through the HR team only.
 Careful consideration of the intended publication date for the advert and deadline date for processing the "copy" for the advert is required.
 Sufficient time allocation must be given to ensure appropriate approval of content/layout etc. prior to the deadline date/time for publication.
-Regrettably, adverts which are not confirmed until after the deadline date/time will be delayed until this is completed. - Support is available from HR to draft the advert and give advice on appropriate media and deadlines.
-Copy for the advert will be approved by the Headteacher or any other Senior Management Team member to whom this task has been delegated, prior to placement. - The Marketing team will also support HR with layout and provide appropriate images for this purpose. - Internal vacancies are for current Foundation employees only.
+Regrettably, adverts which are not confirmed until after the deadline date/time will be delayed until this is completed. - 4.2.6 Support is available from HR to draft the advert and give advice on appropriate media and deadlines.
+Copy for the advert will be approved by the relevant Head or the Foundation Bursar or any other Senior Management Team member to whom this task has been delegated, prior to placement. - 4.2.7 The Marketing team will also support HR with layout and provide appropriate images for this purpose. - 4.2.8 Internal vacancies are for current Foundation employees only.
 External candidates (including those known to current staff) can only be considered when an external advert has been placed.